-Seattle getting massive commercial drydock from South Korea in Vigor Industrial’s $20M deal
+Seattle getting massive commercial dry dock from South Korea in Vigor Industrial’s $20M deal

-The 640-foot-long drydock will be towed more than 5,000 miles east to Seattle in the fall.
+The 640-foot-long dry dock will be towed more than 5,000 miles east to Seattle in the fall.

-The drydock, which pumps out the water around a ship’s hull so it can be worked on, will be used to build and repair boats at the company’s 27-acre Harbor Island facility just southwest of the stadiums.
-Vigor already maintains boats for the likes of the U.S. Navy, U.S. Coast Guard and Washington State Ferries at its two existing drydocks on Harbor Island.
+The dry dock, which pumps out the water around a ship’s hull so it can be worked on, will be used to build and repair boats at the company’s 27-acre Harbor Island facility just southwest of the stadiums.
+Vigor already maintains boats for the likes of the U.S. Navy, Coast Guard and Washington State Ferries at its two existing dry-docks on Harbor Island.

 Officials with the state ferry system said they were relieved, as they had been worried about a lack of space to get their boats repaired and maintained.

-Vigor, which operates marine facilities across Oregon, Washington and Alaska, said the new Seattle drydock will allow it to expand its business and operate on larger ships.
+Vigor, which operates marine facilities across Oregon, Washington and Alaska, said the new Seattle dry dock will allow it to expand its business and operate on larger ships.

 Most Read Stories